shinde-abhishek-au26/shinde-abhishek-au26/README.md

+# Welcome To Abhishek's CodeVerse 🚀🚀

 # 💫 About Me:
-Results-driven" full stack web developer with 1.5 years of experience in designing<br>and developing innovative web applications.<br>Proficient in MERN/MEAN stack along with java script, typescript with a strong<br>understanding of front-end and back-end development.<br>Demonstrated ability to troubleshoot and resolve complex technical issues, with a<br>passion for staying updated with the latest industry trends and technologies.<br>Proud team player focused on achieving project objectives with speed and<br>accuracy.
+Results-driven" full stack web developer in designing<br>and developing innovative web applications.<br>Proficient in MERN/MEAN stack along with java script, typescript with a strong<br>understanding of front-end and back-end development.<br>Demonstrated ability to troubleshoot and resolve complex technical issues, with a<br>passion for staying updated with the latest industry trends and technologies.<br>Proud team player focused on achieving project objectives with speed and<br>accuracy.

 ## 🌐 Socials: